MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfFrames/Step25.md

     }
 ```

-That should do it.
-Are we done?
-I think so, but if you don't feel free to add more tests.
+That should do it; all the tests pass.

 I want do some minor refactoring in the tests, to add ```RollStrike``` and ```RollSpare``` methods.